 Considerations for how you will work with building scene layers in your ArcGIS workflow include the following:

 - How and with whom will data be shared within your organization?

 User access patterns and requirements impact how you work with building scene layers.
 For example, if you plan to use data only within your organization using your enterprise GIS, you will have different requirements for data security and access permissions than if you plan to make data publicly available using ArcGIS Online.

 A building scene layer authored for use by GIS experts who will use it for geoprocessing analysis may contain different information than a layer authored from the same source data for use by non-GIS users who want to explore the building in a simple web dashboard.

-- Will data be maintained over a long period of time and need to be updated periodically in ArcGIS, or is data maintained in BIM software or other workflow outside GIS?
+- Will data be maintained over an extended period of time and need to be updated periodically in ArcGIS, or is data maintained in BIM software or another workflow outside GIS?

 - What are the needs for visualization, querying, and analysis of BIM information?

 Visualization workflows may require that you capture the precise graphics from source BIM files, including textures and materials.
 For planning workflows, it may be that only basic geometry is needed.
 For use of complex BIM-derived data in facility management workflows, you may decide to create a building scene layer with predefined filters for easier visualization in end clients.

 The scenarios described below represent examples of workflows that may be required to support different data applications.